wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Is this plugin free? =

 Absolutely.
-You are free to use this plugin on your personal WordPress site.
-If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would greatly appreciate a small donation to help me further develop the plugin and provide you with additional features.
+You are free to use this plugin on your personal WordPress site or blog.
+If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then I would greatly appreciate a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin) to help me further develop the plugin and provide you with additional features.
 Any small change you can spare would be of tremendous help.
 Thank you.
+Felicity

 = How can I donate? =